Current volunteering opportunities

 To find out more about 'Three Cups of Coffee' you can talk to the alumni volunteering team at firstname.lastname@example.org

-Our next informal speed-networking evening for the University of Surrey’s Student Law Society, and its members, to meet alumni and industry guests, will take place online on the evening of 21 February 2021.
+Our next informal speed-networking evening for the University of Surrey’s Student Law Society, and its members, to meet alumni and industry guests, will take place in early 2022.

-The event will be held via Zoom and will enable our current students to hear about what it's like to work in different aspects of the legal profession.
+The event will be held via Zoom or on campus (subject to current government guidelines) and will enable our current students to hear about what it's like to work in different aspects of the legal profession.

 We are looking to recruit 20 University of Surrey law graduates who have a passion for their careers and are happy to share informative insights with current students about their career path to date and experiences of the world of work.